 The Sky Tonight - Astronomy News UK, Night Sky, Celestial Events, Images, Books and Star Naming Service Northern Hemisphere Ian Morison tells us what we can see in the northern hemisphere night sky during September 2015.
 The Stars To the south and moving westward as night progresses you may see the Summer Triangle: the bright stars Deneb (in Cygnus), Vega (in Lyra) and below them Altair (in Aquila).
-Towards the south later in the evening you may spot the great square of Pegasus - adjacent to Andromeda and M31, the Andromeda Nebula.
-To the north lies "w" shaped Cassiopeia and Perseus.
 The Planets Jupiter reached superior conjunction on August 26th, and now rises shortly before the sun.
 The Moon On September 4th and 21st you may spot The Alpine Valley, a cleft across the Appenine mountain chain.
 Highlights Neptune came into opposition on the 29th of August, so will be seen well this month.
 Southern Hemisphere Haritina Mogosanu from the Carter Observatory in New Zealand speaks about the southern hemisphere night sky during September 2015.
-The Milky Way Globular Clusters The Moon and Planets
+The Milky Way At the beginning of springtime here, the Milky Way spans the sky from north to south going through Zenith.
+Many of the brightest stars are scattered along or near the Milky Way.
+Globular Clusters The Moon and Planets